-Adrenaline autoinjector- (often referred to as Epipen) a spring loaded, automatic injector device for emergency treatment of anaphylaxis.
-The device contains a single, fixed dose of adrenaline.
-ASCIA- Australasian Society of Clinical Immunology and Allergy DfE- Department for Education Epipen- (see also adrenaline autoinjector) Epipen are currently the only brand of adrenaline autoinjectors available in Australia and are available in 2 doses: - Epipen Jr ®- usually prescribed for children between 10-20kg - Epipen ®- usually prescribed for adults and children over 20kg IITI- Incident, Injury, Trauma and Illness NHMRC- National Health and Medical Research Council Treating health professional- A registered medical practitioner within the meaning of the Health Practitioner Regulation National Law (SA) Act 2010 8 References:
+Term Meaning Adrenaline Adrenaline - (often referred to as EpiPen® and Anapen®) a spring loaded, autoinjector automatic injector device for emergency treatment of anaphylaxis.
+The device contains a single, fixed dose of adrenaline designed for use by anyone, including people who are not medically trained.
+Allergy When the immune system reacts to substances in the environment that are harmless for most people Anaphylaxis The most severe form of allergic reaction.
+Anaphylaxis is life- threatening and requires prompt administration of adrenaline.
+ASCIA Australasian Society of Clinical Immunology and Allergy ASCIA Action A standardised response plan for people with allergies that can lead Plan to anaphylaxis.
+ASCIA Action Plans must be completed by the child's doctor or nurse practitioner.
+DfE Department for Education Epipen (- see also adrenaline autoinjector) Epipen are currently the only brand of adrenaline autoinjectors available in Australia for young children and are available in 2 doses: Epipen Jr ®- usually prescribed for children between 10-20kg Epipen ®- usually prescribed for adults and children over 20kg Health Support A plan that documents the child's allergies and risk minimisation Agreement strategies to prevent exposure to known allergens and treatment in the event of an allergic reaction including anaphylaxis.
+It also includes a copy of the child's ASCIA Action Plan.
+IITI Incident, Injury, Trauma and Illness NHMRC National Health and Medical Research Council Treating health - A registered medical practitioner within the meaning of the Health professional Practitioner Regulation National Law (SA) Act 2010